Master of Science - Instructional Design and Technology

 539 Hardware, Operating Systems, and Networking in the Schools

 (On-line course only) Plan for, design, use, and evaluate computer hardware and software, operating systems, and networking for educational settings.
+Prerequisites: IDT 504 or evidence of meeting the National Education Technology Standards for Teachers, or permission of instructor/department chair.

 540 Interactive Multimedia Development